mercadopago/devsite-docs/guides/shopify/integration-test.en.md

 6. Access the application created in step 5 and click on **Production credentials** in the left menu.
 Copy the `public_key`.

 ![Production credentials](/images/shopify/test-prod-credentials-es.png)

 7. Go to the Shopify panel settings (**Apps > Checkout Transparente MP**).
 8. Enter the `public_key` from the seller's test account.
+9. Activate **Production Mode for Mercado Pago checkouts**.
+Since we are using test accounts to test the integration, it is necessary to enable the production mode in Checkout Transparente.

 ![Panel](/images/shopify/test-api-shopify.png)

-9. Click **Save Changes**.
+10. Click **Save Changes**.
-10. Access Mercado Pago and log in to the buyer's test account created in step 3.
+11. Access Mercado Pago and log in to the buyer's test account created in step 3.
-11. In the same window logged in as a buyer, access your store and make a purchase by providing test information such as CPF, RG, phone, and email from the buyer's test account.
+12. In the same window logged in as a buyer, access your store and make a purchase by providing test information such as CPF, RG, phone, and email from the buyer's test account.
 Also, use the test cards available in the [documentation](/developers/en/docs/shopify/additional-content/your-integrations/test/cards) corresponding.

 ------------
 > WARNING